naivary/govm/README.md

 `MOUNTING_POINT` <br/>
-Where shall the second disk be mounted? note the path has to be always an absolut path.
-Tt is not allowed to mount to:
+Where shall the second disk be mounted?
+Note the path has to be always an absolut path.
+It is not allowed to mount to:
 - /root
 - /
 - /boot
 - /var
 IMPORTANT: always start your path with a double // if using git-bash.
-This prevents that the path is getting converted by mingw.
+This prevents that the path is getting converted by mingw. <br/>
 `default: nil`

 `FILE_SYSTEM` <br/>